Vavassor/AdString/Documentation/source/reference/custom-memory-management.rst

 allocation.
 Global memory allocation functions, like in the C standard library, don't need to use this.

+The allocator is set only when the string is created and should not be changed.
+This is to ensure the same allocator is used for allocating and deallocating a memory block.

 .. _allocator-propagation:

 Allocator Propagation